BIGJRA/BIGJRA.github.io/raw/reborn/post_ep_06.md

 !battle(["Mime", :MIME2, 1], "Glitch Field")

 Five PULSEs in one battle, on a field that makes this fight very interesting.
 First out is PULSE Abra, with three special moves that trade massive power for a recharge turn, and Metronome.
 While the latter isn't really an issue, this field makes it so recharge moves don't waste a turn whenever they secure knockouts, meaning whenever the powerful Abra can one shot you, it doesn't ever recharge.
-Clawitzer works basically the same as before, though it has Hydro Cannon to achieve the same effect as Abra.
+Clawitzer works basically the same as before with Contrary boosts and massive speed, though needs to recharge when using Hydro Cannon.
 Magnezone has Bolt Strike for damage, Core Enforcer for coverage, and Parabolic Charge and Recover for healing, on top of Levitate, meaning it is hard to take down.
-PULSE Muk is mostly a special set with Protean Giga Drain and Fire Blast, but can use priority Shadow Sneak as well as Explosion, which acts basically as a nuke on this field.
+PULSE Muk is mostly a special set with Protean Giga Drain and Fire Blast, but can use priority Shadow Sneak as well as Explosion, which is a nuke on this field.
 Finally there is PULSE Mr. Mime, who has only Psycho Boost.
-The 1 base SpA and Psycho Boost SpA drops gets ignored in favor of Mime's 190 SpD, so it can fire off this move over and over.
-Note that it's Wonder Guard plus the fact that Fairy moves are turned into Normal on this field means... you can't even damage it under normal means.
+The 1 base SpA and Psycho Boost SpA drops get ignored in favor of Mime's 190 SpD, so it can fire off this move over and over for massive damage.
+Note that its Wonder Guard ability plus the fact that Fairy moves are turned into Normal on this field means... you can't even damage it with attacking moves!

-So, it's all pretty intense, but doable.
-One thing to try is just changing the field outright - with the four Tapus, various weather conditions, pledge moves, etc. you can quash the team's strategies.
-Trick Room is additionally good here as well, only Muk is somewhat slow.
-If you do play on the field, I recommend some combination of the following: a Dark type with a lot of SpD to deal with Abra, such as Umbreon, for the immunity to its strongest move: Prismatic Laser.
-If it can then survive Frenzy Plant and Blast Burn, you can then take advantage of its recharge turn.
-A fast Pokémon with Smack Down, another with a physical Ground move to take care of Magnezone.
-Mirror Coat, Gastro Acid, Topsy-Turvy, Haze, etc. are all good moves to counter Clawitzer's strategy if you're having trouble, or you can use the Dragonium-Z to nuke it.
+One thing to try is just changing the field outright - with the Tapus, various weather conditions, pledge moves, etc. Without Glitch Field, most of the PULSE team's strategies will be dampened significantly.
+If you do play on the field, I recommend some combination of the following: either something fast with a Choice Scarf that can one-shot Abra or a Dark type with a lot of SpD, such as Umbreon.
+A fast Pokémon with Smack Down plus another with a physical Ground move to take care of Magnezone, or perhaps the Fightinium-Z. Mirror Coat, Gastro Acid, Topsy-Turvy, Haze, etc. are all good moves to counter Clawitzer's strategy if you're having trouble, or you can use the Dragonium-Z to nuke it.
 A Dark type with Toxic is my recommended strategy to deal with Mime since it can't touch a Dark type, bonus points if you have a set up move to help deal with the rest of the team.
-Anything with decent SpD can probably handle Muk; bonus points if you can bait it's Explosion and Protect or something like that.
+Anything with decent SpD can probably handle Muk; bonus points if you can bait it's Explosion with Protect!

 Once you win, you'll get the first *Nanab Berry*!